tim-mcdonnell/ncaa-prediction-model/docs/development/testing.md

 ### Documentation Integration

 - Use descriptive test names that serve as documentation
-- Write comprehensive test docstrings that explain what is being tested
 - Document public API methods during the refactor phase
 - Tests themselves should demonstrate proper component usage